jdelrieg/tchannel_5TeV/README.md

 Which will produce a `rates_QCD.json` file inside the path with those factors.
 To finally build the nominal estimate, the following command has to be run:

-    python analysis/tt5TeV/QCD_modifyer_syst_auto.py -p outpath Which read the rates and applies them to the MC QCD sample ran before.
+    python analysis/tt5TeV/QCD_modifyer_syst_auto.py -p outpath Which read the rates and applies them to the MC QCD sample ran before and builds the final `QCD.pkl` file.

 #### Shapes estimate
-to be completed
+This is the most delicate part in the QCD estimation.
+First, the full analysis (but for the systematic and QCD samples) has to be run with the `analysis/tt5TeV/tchannel5TeV_fakerates.py` script (has to be defined in `analysis/tt5TeV/run.py`).
+After that, one can calculate the binned (in lepton pt and eta) fake rates with:

+    python analysis/tt5TeV/fakerates_plotter.py -p path_with_tchannel_fakerates

+Those FRs (4 for each lepton flavour) should be then manually written in `analysis/tt5TeV/QCD_modifyer_shapes_binned.py`

 ## Plotting and tables